sous-chefs/jenkins/README.md

 end
 ```

 The `:offline` action idempotently takes a slave temporarily offline.
 An optional reason for going offline can be provided with the `offline_reason` attribute.
-You can use the base `jenkins_slave` resource or any of it's children to take a slave offline.
+You can use the base `jenkins_slave` resource or any of its children to take a slave offline.

 ```ruby
 jenkins_slave 'builder' do